COWES, ISLE OF WIGHT

 The Northwood Churchyard Burial Database is an online version of the 1986/1987 record of inscriptions carried out by the Museums Documentation and Collation Unit Community Programme.

 Cowes Heritage was formed by a group of volunteers in 2003 with the main aim of staging regular exhibitions, each concerning a particular aspect of the history of Cowes and surrounding area.

-The society is for all those who want to trace their ancestors.
+The Isle of Wight Family History Society is for all those who want to trace their ancestors.
 Members include people who live on the Isle of Wight but whose families came from elsewhere as well as those with Island ancestry who may live on the mainland or abroad.

 Ryde Social Heritage Group was formed by a small group of friends in 2002 and became a formally constituted group in 2005.
 RSHG exists to research, document and share information about the history of Ryde, including the development of the town, the people, their lives and deaths, businesses and entertainments.

 The Friends of Newport and Carisbrooke Cemeteries was formed in 2017 and seeks to focus on the tasks that the Friends of Northwood Cemetery have tackled since 2008.

 A website focusing war memorials on the Isle of Wight and military archives.